brunoloureiro/rad-setup-tpu/README.md

 # Setup for radiation experiments

-This repository contains the libraries and scripts necessary to execute a beam experiment setup for radiation experiments.
+This repository contains the libraries and scripts necessary to create a beam experiment setup.

 # Getting started